Strawberry Pie

 Why My Strawberry Pie Is The Best

-This pie recipe is among my favorite ways to celebrate early summer without spending a lot of time and effort in the kitchen.
-Ripe, juicy strawberries simply know how to make a hot day feel fresh.
+This strawberry pie recipe is among my favorite ways to celebrate early summer without spending a lot of time and effort in the kitchen.

-• It only has 6 ingredients, not counting whipped cream!
+• This pie is only has 6 ingredients, not counting whipped cream!

 • The pie crust is the only part that needs to be baked.
 Then you’ll simply pour in the filling and chill until it’s set.